-An $8.8 billion agreement has been finalized by the Maldives to develop a Blockchain-centric financial hub, which is said to surpass the scale of the nation’s entire economy.
-The initiative is intended to rebrand the country as a leading global hub for digital assets.
+The Maldives finalized an $8.8 billion agreement to develop a Blockchain-centric financial hub, which will surpass the scale of the nation’s entire economy.
+The initiative intends to rebrand the country as a leading global hub for digital assets.

 The Maldives is developing an $8.8 billion financial city to reshape its economy and attract crypto investments into a tax-exempt zone.